joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 <dd>CAST is complex and multifactorial, because systems safety covers the total spectrum of risk management.
 RCA aims to find a single straightforward cause for a loss; this tends to make it easier to devise a response to a loss such as a way to “solve the problem”.</dd>

 <dt>CAST STAMP causality model vs. chain-of-events causality model</dt>
-<dd>CAST treats safety as a holistic system control problem, inluding emergent properties, not as an individual component failure problem.
-A chain of events causality model uses an assumption of direct causality between one idependent event and the next indpendent event; also known as "Heinrich’s Domino Model" with one domino falling which triggers the next domino falling; also known as "Reason’s Swiss Cheese Model" with failures akin to holes in succesive slices.
+<dd>CAST treats safety as a holistic system control problem, including emergent properties, not as an individual component failure problem.
+A chain of events causality model uses an assumption of direct causality between one independent event and the next independent event; also known as "Heinrich’s Domino Model" with one domino falling which triggers the next domino falling; also known as "Reason’s Swiss Cheese Model" with failures akin to holes in successive slices.

 </dl>